vuesence/vue-faq/docs/en/vue-webapp/options/pwa.md

 ## Service worker

-Allows to make client-side caching manageable and greatly improve user experience.
+Allows to make client-side caching manageable and greatly improve UX.

 This implementation of `service-worker.js` does not use third-party libraries like `Workbox`.

 The `Cache first` strategy is used for caching.
 Three separate caches are created for different types of resources: `assets` (js and css), `images` and `fonts`.
 Versioning is supported for each.

-When a new version of the application is released, you can change the value of `VERSION` in [service-worker.js](https://github.com/vuesence/create-vue-webapp/blob/main/src/template/public/service-worker.js).
+With the release of a new version of the application you can change the value of `VERSION` in [service-worker.js](https://github.com/vuesence/create-vue-webapp/blob/main/src/template/public/service-worker.js).
 This will clear all cache in the client browser.